SlyrisOrg/rtype-api-js/README.md

 *Still in development*

-> **Note**: "this" guide assumes you are conscious of what you are doing due of the liberty offer by the API.
+> **Note**: this guide assumes you are conscious of what you are doing due of the liberty offer by the API.
+> **Default auth key**: eAVZepqfXsrSW6LVjTuqb3W3CHsf9mAUa5776cGZ2hLGzztK4PAT5gkJE52h

 ## Introduction